ibm-cloud-docs/power-iaas/global-replication-service.md

-Disasters are unplanned events that cause severe damage, incur a loss to our business, and affect all organizations.
+Disasters are unplanned events that cause severe damage, incur a loss to business, and affect all organizations.
 Since most workloads run on cloud infrastructure nowadays, it is essential to have robust and resilient cloud infrastructure that is prepared to handle these catastrophic hits and have minimal impact on business.
 {: shortdesc}